AriFordsham/GHCWiki/pattern-synonyms/implementation.md

 pattern synonym (for implicitly bidirectional ones).
-Afterwards, we collect universal & existential type variables and typeclass dictionary variables to be used when creating `ConPatOut` patterns from pattern synonym occurences, and generate some `HsBind`s:
+Afterwards, we collect universal & existential type variables and typeclass dictionary variables to be used when creating `ConPatOut` patterns from pattern synonym occurrences, and generate some `HsBind`s:

 - The `PatSyn` stores typing information for the pattern synonym, to be consulted when typechecking pattern synonym usage sites.